StockBench: Can LLM Agents Trade Stocks Profitably In Real-world Markets?: Analysis

-To evaluate the impact of the investment target size on the agent’s performance, we conducted the daily trading task with investment targets of 5, 10, 20, and 30 DJIA constituents, repeating the task three times and recording portfolio-weight differences across runs.
+To evaluate the impact of the investment target size on the agent’s performance, we study the effect of investment target size by running daily trading tasks on portfolios of 5, 10, 20, and 30 DJIA stocks, repeating each setting three times and measuring return variability.
 The results show that variability increases as the investment target expands.
 Specifically, as shown in Table~\ref{tab:stock}, \textbf{(1) Scalability is inherently challenging.} All evaluated models exhibit performance degradation as the investment portfolio size increases, characterized by declining mean returns and rising return volatility.
 This indicates that scaling the number of tradable assets poses a non-trivial challenge for LLM agents. \textbf{(2) Model scale confers robustness.} The larger-scale model, Kimi-K2, demonstrates greater robustness to portfolio expansion, maintaining relatively stable risk-return profiles and achieving positive expected returns at moderate portfolio sizes (e.g., 10–20 stocks), whereas the smaller GPT-OSS-120B suffers from severe performance deterioration and excessive variability, suggesting that increased model capacity enhances generalization and stability in multi-asset decision-making contexts.